10 CD's Released

 Kerrville Folk Festival

 Radio, TV and More...

 Dennis Warner’s tenth CD, Beep Beep, is also his first album intended for children.
 Years of fan requests for such a project came to fruition after receiving a grant from the McKnight Foundation and the Central Minnesota Arts Board.
-Beep Beep weaves together Warner favorites from when he was growing up, with newer songs, either written by him or friends and colleagues in the folk music world like Tom Rush and Tom Paxton.
-Also included are first ever studio versions of his own popular songs, Beads on One String and Biscuit Man.
+Beep Beep weaves together Warner favorites from his youth with newer songs, either written by himself or friends and colleagues in the folk music world such as Tom Rush and Tom Paxton.

 Now in its Sixth Printing, Warner‘s timely book Beads on One String evolved from one of his songs and led to the creation of The Beads on One String Project, an elementary school curriculum used throughout the country as a meaningful and fun way to teach kids about the negative effects of bullying and the positive effects of recognizing our “connectedness” with each other.
 In support of his book and the curriculum project, Dennis is often a guest musician and speaker at schools, libraries and Sunday morning church/spiritual gatherings.

 For his songwriting talents, Dennis was honored with an invitation to perform in concert at the Kennedy Center for the Performing Arts in Washington, D.C.
 Other accolades include being a three-time “New Folk” finalist for songwriting at the internationally acclaimed Texas based Kerrville Folk Festival, co-founded by legendary performer Peter Yarrow (Peter, Paul & Mary).
 Dennis has also appeared multiple times at Nashville’s famed writers’ club, The Bluebird Café.